Suraj Pe Mangal Bhari: Plot

 Suraj Singh Dhillon (Diljit Dosanjh) is a rich young lad who is quite desperate to get married.
 He looks after his father Gurnam's dairy, but due to his raw mannerisms, he is unable to impress any girl proposed to his family for an arranged marriage.
-His friend Sukhi, a filmy buff, suggests that he should create a bad boy image to woe girls as shown in latest flicks.
+His friend Sukhi, a filmy buff, suggests that he should create a bad boy image to woe girls as shown in the latest flicks.
 Both go on a bad boy drive, breaking many rules and giving rise to varying comical instances.
 Unknown to them, this is all recorded by a private detective Madhu Mangal Rane (Manoj Bajpayee), who is known to perform background checks on prospective grooms.

 When Suraj and his family meet the next prospective bride, her family shows them the photographs of his bad-boy drive and rejects his proposal.
 Gurnam (Manoj Pahwa) feels disgraced and leaves the house.
 Suraj then catches hold of Pandit Dubey (Neeraj Sood), who had earlier proposed this relation, and learns of Mangal's involvement.
 He decides to avenge the humiliation of his family and goes after Mangal.

 Mangal belongs to a middle-class family and lives with his younger sister Tulshi (Fatima Sana Shaikh) and his mother Rekha (Supriya Pilgaonkar) in a chawl.
 Tulshi is considered the epitome of traditional girls with good moral values as per contemporary standards by one and all.
 Suraj and Sukhi first do a recce of Mangal's office in disguise, and then, late in the night, raid his office.
 Tulshi, who has just returned from her late-night tuitions, sees intruders in his office and enters to check out what is happening.
 Sukhi immediately runs away, but Suraj's coat gets stuck in the door.
 Their eyes meet for the first time and Suraj is immediately struck by her beauty.
 When her family and neighbours gather at the office, Mangal correctly suspects that Suraj has been here when he sees his photo and file missing from the office.

 To avenge this nightly raid, Mangal mixes water in Suraj's milk cans the next day.
 Later, Suraj gets hold of a family photo featuring Mangal which they had earlier stolen from his office and learns that Tulshi is Mangal's sister.
 He chases her and they meet at a cosmetics store and they have a casual chat.
 Suraj had damaged her moped earlier, and he tells her that he would get it repaired.
 On this pretext, he drops her home and obtains her phone number.
 The next day he takes her on a date on the pretext of handing over her moped back.
 Tulshi also starts warming up to his romantic advances.
-Mangal meanwhile has found two suitors for her and most likely she would marry one of them.
+Mangal meanwhile, has found two suitors for her and most likely she would marry one of them.
 Tulshi reluctantly agrees with her brother as most traditional girls are expected to marry a suitor usually selected by someone elder in her family.